Customs Clearance: The Must-Knows

 - Do you have the correct Power of Attorneys in place?
 If you are using a customs broker, you and your trading partners need to take the correct dispositions to allow them to operate on your behalf.

-The documentation resulting from the clearance process must be kept for up to 10 years, sometimes longer, for compliance audit purposes.
+The documentation resulting from the clearance process must be kept for a set period of time that differs per country but can be up to 10 years or longer.
+For compliance audit purposes.
 DHL Global Forwarding offers archiving services, so customs authorities’ inquiries will be answered efficiently, without delay or prosecution risk.

 Export cleared, import cleared and duties paid?
 It’s time for your shipment to arrive at destination.
-Have a good ocean freight journey with DHL Global Forwarding.
+Experience a seamless import or export journey with DHL Global Forwarding.